gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 12. Do you do hallway usability testing?

-All points are still relevant and essential for today's software development.

 Although Joel's Test is still an excellent indicator for good software development and engineering, 20 years have past and many game changing technologies have emerged like mobile apps, the public cloud and in